bramvandenbussche/books/_posts/2016-09-13-Jodi-Taylor---The-Great-St-Marys-Days-Out.md

 published: 2016
 goodreads_id: 29982939

+categories: ["Science Fiction"]
-tags: ["Science Fiction", "Humor", "Short Story"]
+tags: ["Science Fiction", "Humor", "Time Travel", "Short Story"]
 ---

 This had me laughing out loud so often that I lost count (which is saying something if the book only has 55 pages).
 Of all the short stories, this is definitely my favorite.